Safe Security Tips

-Don’t carry a lot of cash: It’s easy to steal and being seen with a lot of cash can make you a possible target.
+Don’t carry a great deal of cash: It’s easy to steal and being seen with a large amount of cash can make you a possible target.

-Anyone carrying a purse should make sure its kept zipped closed to avoid becoming an easy target for thefts.
+Anyone carrying a purse should make sure it's kept zipped closed to avoid becoming an easy target for theft.

 If you think your credit or debit card has been stolen, call your bank immediately to cancel it before it can be used by someone else.